Buchanan-High-School/web-programming-2425/css/ex02/instructions.md

 ## Assignment

 Edit the attached HTML file to use classes and IDs to style the elements.
+Follow these requirements for your styles:

+- Each movie block should look the same
+- The _oldest_ entry should have a yellow background.
+- Add at least one block for the _most recent_ Pixar movie (you might need to research).
+It should have a _green_ background.
+You can add more if you'd like.
+You can also add more detail to each movie if you'd like.
+- The _movie title_ should be a different font size and weight than the description line.
+- Set a background color on the entire page.

+Some elements to play with:

+- `border`
+- `border-radius`
+- `float`
+- `margin`
+- `font-weight`
+- `background-color`